 Exceptions Who to contact Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
 If you have serious concerns, you may wish to contact the Local Authority Designated Officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub.
 Exclusions of children and / or young people from school.
-Further information about raising concerns about exclusion can be found at: www.gov.uk/schooldisciplineexclusions/exclusions
+Further information about raising concerns about exclusion can be found at: A guide for parents on school behaviour and exclusion - GOV.UK